opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/faq.md

 ## How will physical attendance be determined?
-Assuming space limitations prevent everyone from fitting, attendance will be determined by one person per organization and then by sweat equity.
+Assuming space limitations prevent everyone from fitting, attendance will be determined by highest priority to amount of relevant sweat equity.
+If space is limited, it would be preferred to limit organizations to one person per organization.
+Notable exceptions might be if an organization had different SME's for different demoable technologies (e.g. one for STIX Shifter and one for Kestrel).

-Governance will be via CASP governance procedures.
+Governance will be via [CASP governance procedures](../../../GOVERNANCE.md).

 ## What is "sweat equity"?
 Sweat equity in this context (ie for determining physical attendance) is mainly:
-* working software as part of demoable CASP use cases but may also consider a combination of:
+* working software as part of demoable CASP use cases that interface with other organizations using CASP standard interfaces (i.e. the "technologies").

+Consideration will also be given to working software as part of demoable CASP use cases that people from other organizations can interface with.
+E.g. a person at the plugfest can use a demo copy of a vendor product even though the product doesn't have CASP standard interfaces.
+This assumes the vendor makes
+at least hand-waving, non-binding comments about the potential of having CASP standard interfaces in the future.

+Consideration will also be given to a combination of:
 * attendance at CASP meetings
 * contributions via CASP mailing list
 * contributions to CASP github (ie this repo)